This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 3:30 PM – 4:15 PM: Stroll Along Lake Lucerne

 - Head towards the lake and take a leisurely stroll along the Lake Lucerne promenade.
-Enjoy the serene views of the water and the surrounding mountains.

 4:15 PM – 5:30 PM: Boat Ride on Lake Lucerne

 - Take a boat ride on Lake Lucerne to experience the stunning landscapes from the water.
-Check the schedule for the departure times from the dock near the train station.

 Evening